-In addition, the verification work flow shall log the following data:
+In addition, the verification work flow shall log the following data.

-- Information about all loaded reference fingerprint images (image type and image format) - Information about the read document (document type and issuing state) - Demographic data of the document holder (gender, age class and nationality) - For the capture process: - Duration of capture for each captured image that was used as probe afterwards. - Information about the used capture software and hardware - Information about the probe images (size and type) - For each captured image used for a verification attempt: - Duration of the verification - Information about the software used for verification - Configured threshold of the verification software - Result of the genuine comparison (result, score and achieved FMR)
+- information about the loaded reference image (image type and image format) - information about the read document (document type and issuing state) - demographic data of the document holder (gender, age class and nationality) - for the capture process: - duration of capture for each captured image that was used as probe afterwards. - information about the used capture software and hardware - information about the probe images (size and type) - for each captured image used for a verification attempt: - duration of the verification - information about the software used for verification - configured threshold of the verification software - result of the genuine comparison (result, score and achieved FMR)